Diablo (video game): Development

-While Condor sought a publisher for Brevik's idea, Blizzard had completed their next game, the real-time strategy Warcraft: Orcs & Humans (1994) for the personal computer.
-Condor Games saw Blizzard shared their same interest in personal computer games and pitched Brevik's idea to them.
-About three to four months into development, Blizzard offered to work with them on Diablo but requested two major changes, to make it real-time and to have multiplayer, having had done these steps during their work in creating Warcraft.
-Brevik did not want to change the turn-based nature of his game at first fearing that it would add extra time onto development, and Condor's development team put the idea to a vote, with the real-time approach winning out.
+Adham and Pat Wyatt came to visit Condor in January 1995, after Warcraft's release, by which point his company had been purchased by Davidson and Associates and rebranded to Blizzard.
+After reviewing Brevik's idea, Blizzard offered to work with them on Diablo but requested two major changes, to make it real-time and to have multiplayer, having had done these steps during their work in creating Warcraft.
+By the end of January, Condor had a contract with Blizzard to build Diablo.
+Despite Adham's insistence to make the game real-time, Brevik did not want to make this change fearing that it would add extra time onto development, and Condor's development team put the idea to a vote, with the real-time approach winning out.
 Brevik prepared Blizzard for the potential added development time and to ask for extra development costs, and then on a Friday afternoon as everyone had left, started to toy around with converting the game from turn-based to real-time; within hours he had the basics of the system in place, and was able to show this to the rest of Condor by the following Monday.
 They kept this news from Blizzard for a short while but eventually revealed how fast they had come up with the change, which Blizzard readily accepted.
 The game was also originally conceived to be made in claymation (much like ClayFighter), but they decided to have a 3D isometric style instead.

-In 1996, as development on Diablo continued, Blizzard acquired Condor Games.
-Blizzard named their Irvine, California location to Blizzard South and Condor Games to Blizzard North to distinguish their studios.
+Despite the contract, Condor Games lacked funds to fully complete development by the end of 1995, leading to debt to keep their employees paid.

+Davidson & Associates and its subsidiaries, including Blizzard, were acquired by CUC International in February 1996.
+Condor had been in negotiations to be acquired by Davidson a few months prior, and with CUC's acquisition, it was decided to acquire Condor as a subsidiary of Blizzard, allowing the two teams to work together on Diablo.
+Condor wanted to change their name but did not want to share the Blizzard name directly, and instead renamed themselves to Blizzard North, with Blizzard's original Irving, California studio colloquially was known as Blizzard South.
 Around eight months before the planned release, Blizzard South were finishing up Warcraft II, and began focusing on the upcoming release of Diablo.
 Blizzard did not want to rely on existing online gaming services like Total Entertainment Network for matchmaking.
 While Blizzard North finished up Diablo, Blizzard South began development of the basis of Battle.net.
 According to Brevik, when Blizzard South came up to start to see how Diablo's multiplayer code would incorporate with Battle.net, they discovered then that Diablo had no multiplayer code as Brevik nor others had any idea how to write such code.
 Blizzard South sent employees up to Blizzard North, including Mike O'Brien, at that point to incorporate multiplayer for Diablo and interface with Battle.net over the last six months of development.